How to Build an IoT-based

 Sprinkler irrigation is the most common type for implementing IoT.
 The sensors are connected to the field and the sprinkler so that the sprinkler can receive data from the field.

 This type of irrigation is used often for small fields and consists of small-radius emitters.
 Such irrigation directs water directly to the roots of the crops, optimizing water expenses.
 It’s used in garden farming and for vegetable crops, and less applied on corn or cotton fields.

 This is the most precise type of irrigation since micro-irrigation uses low-volume sprinklers.
 These are used for vineyards and orchards — mainly because these types of farms require precise control of watering magnitude and schedules.

 Hence, the automation of such irrigation should prioritize precision and thoroughly track the data, obtained from sensors.
 It’s also crucial that a tool can track even the slightest variations in the moisture threshold and stop watering whenever the field is approaching critical levels.

 The Role of IoT in Agricultural Irrigation

 Agriculture and irrigation practices hugely depend on the type of crop and environment and require precise control.
-This is why using smart technologies for watering management has been a priority for farmers for several years.
+This is why using IoT in irrigation and other smart technologies for watering management has been a priority for farmers for several years.
 IoT sensors can provide real-time updates on even the smallest fluctuation of moisture and subtle weather changes, altering the irrigation schedule.

 Managing water expenses